ulf1/bwsample/docs/paper.md

 H_a: \mu > 0.5
 $$

-Instead of the discrete binomal test, the Pearson's $\chi^2$-test is implemented what can handle larger values of $N$ as it is based on a continuous distribution.
+The Pearson's $\chi^2$-test is implemented as alternative to the binomal test with its discrete distribution.
 The proposed *p-value based* metric $x_{ij}$ is defined as follows:

 $$